MatheusFLMA/ProjectPortfolioSite/README.md

 ## Opening the Web Site

 1. Download and open the folder "Project - Portfolio Web Site";
-2. Run "index.htlm" in your favorite web browser.
+2. Run "index.html" in your favorite web browser.

 ## License